0xdeval/mycelium-sdk/packages/blockchain/README.md

 # Blockchain Service

-A local blockchain service with Anvil and Express API for testing and development.
+A local blockchain service with Express API for testing and development

 ## 🚀 Quick Start